codependent/spring-nio-rest/README.md

 ### Asynchronous controller

-It is able to process up to 700 rps, with no errors and having the response time only limited by the business service's processing time:
+It is able to process up to the rps setup limit (700), with no errors and having the response time only limited by the business service's processing time:

     >>loadtest -c 15 -t 60 --rps 700 http://localhost:8080/async/data
     ...